 I don’t engage with people who cannot communicate respectfully.

 A quiet boundary learned through experience: respect is not negotiable.
-Sometimes maturity isn’t arguing or explaining — it’s calmly disengaging when communication loses respect.
+Sometimes maturity isn’t arguing or explaining.
+It’s calmly disengaging when communication loses respect.

 How to Witness Without Becoming the Warden